-All deals in Shares are governed by the law of England and Wales.
+All deals in Shares are governed by the laws of England and Wales.

-5. VALUATION OF THE COMPANY
+5 VALUATION OF THE COMPANY

-5.1.
-General
+5.1 General

-The price of a Share is calculated by reference to the Net Asset Value.
-The Net Asset Value per Share is currently calculated at 17.00 hours (London time) (this being the Valuation Point) on each Dealing Day.
+The price of a Share is calculated by reference to the Net Asset Value of the Subfund to which it relates.
+The Net Asset Value per Share of a Sub-fund is currently calculated at 12:00 p.m.
+(London time) (this being the Valuation Point) on each Dealing Day.